Kitchen Fitting Cost

 - Budget and Project Scope Agreed - With your kitchen fitter, you'll decide what your project will involve, and what your ideal overall kitchen installation cost is.

-- Kitchen Designed and Quote Finalised - Taking your existing kitchen into consideration, your dream kitchen will be designed, choosing your new appliances and cabinetry.
+- Kitchen Designed and Quote Finalised - Taking your existing space into consideration, your dream kitchen will be designed, choosing your new appliances and cabinetry.
 The cost of kitchen fitting will also be agreed.

 - Preparing the Space - Your old kitchen will be removed, and the site will need to be cleared ready for the new installation.